maru2213/tsukuba-graduation-checker/README.md

 # tsukuba-graduation-checker README(en)
-An unofficial graduation criteria checking tool for University of Tsukuba - College of Information Science.
+An unofficial graduation criteria checking tool for University of Tsukuba.
 You can use this tool at: https://maru2213.github.io/tsukuba-graduation-checker/

 ## Features